 Why Employee Gifts Matter:

 - Gifts from an employer can make employees feel noticed and valued.
 81% of employees who responded to our survey say they feel appreciated when they receive gifts from their employer, and 56% feel recognized for doing a good job.
 These gestures can positively influence an employee’s perspective of their employer, which can go a long way toward boosting morale and creating a thriving workplace.
-Have a look at our collection of top employee appreciation gifts for ideas.
+Have a look at our collection of top employee appreciation gifts gifts for ideas.

 - The right gift can make employees feel more connected to the company and more likely to want to stay.
 Among the employees who reported receiving a “very memorable” gift—one clearly chosen thoughtfully, just for them—45% said that the experience made them feel more loyal to the company and more likely to want to work there longer.
 That’s why it’s important to put thought into an employee recognition or an employee appreciation gift.
 When employee recognition or employee appreciation gifts are given as a practice of gratitude and appreciation, the sincere effort shows—business gift recipients can always tell when a gift is given out of obligation or necessity!

 - Employees know that company swag is not a gift!
 Though a great business gift can showcase your brand and your company’s mission and values, branding the gift with logos or giving generic swag is a surefire way to disappoint some recipients.
 While you might want to give a logoed gift (think travel/coffee mugs and tote bags) for recruiting events, new employee welcome packages, corporate events and company meetings, take care not to brand any gift for a more personal occasion, like birthdays, important business milestones, and holidays.
 Logoed gifts are 60% less likely to be considered memorable than non-logoed gifts, and many recipients admit they’d sooner re-gift a branded item.